 A parking permit is required to park in marked spaces at all three NOCE Centers; however, a purchased parking permit does not guarantee a parking space.
 If you do not have a permit, you will be ticketed.
 An NOCE parking permit applies to any space that is marked for students or any unmarked space.
 Parking permits are refundable prior to the first-class meeting only and must be returned to receive a refund.
-Please do not back into the parking space or you will be ticketed.
+Do not back into the parking space or you will be ticketed.

-- DMV disabled person placard holders are permitted to park in disabled parking, or any other student or staff space, but must also purchase an NOCE parking permit. - Parking is by permit only, available at each NOCE Center's Admission and Registration Office. - · Vehicle permits: \$40 - · Vehicle permits during summer at Cypress: \$20 - · Motorcycle permits: \$20 - Daily permits are available for \$3 in parking areas. - · Parking Permit Dates - For Anaheim Campus and Wilshire Center, half-year permits are available for - Spring: January 1 June 30 - · Summer & Fall: July 1 December 31 - Parking permits are valid for a set period of time (Jan 1-Jun 30 or Jul 1-Dec 31), and not six months from the date of purchase.

-- · For Cypress Center, the permits are available for.

-- Spring: January 1 June 30

-- Summer.
-July 1 August 31

-- · Fall: September 1 December 31.
+- DMV disabled person placard holders are permitted to park in disabled parking, or any other student or staff space, but must also purchase an NOCE parking permit. - Parking is by permit only, available at each NOCE Center's Admission and Registration Office. - · Vehicle permits: \$40 - · Vehicle permits during summer at Cypress: \$20 - · Motorcycle permits: \$20 - · Daily permits are available for \$3 in parking areas. - · Parking Permit Dates - For Anaheim Campus and Wilshire Center, half-year permits are available for. - · Spring & Part of Summer: January 1 June 30 - · Part of Summer & Fall: July 1 December 31 - Parking permits are valid for a set period of time (Jan 1-Jun 30 or Jul 1-Dec 31), and not six months from the date of purchase. - · For Cypress Center, the permits are available for. - Spring: January 1 June 30Summer: July 1 August 31 - Fall: September 1 December 31 - · For details, visit noce.edu/parking